SWR-MoIP/VideoIPath-Automation-Tool/docs/development-and-release.md

 ## Publishing / Releasing new Package Versions

-In order to publish a new version of the package, update the version in the `pyproject.toml` and create a new Gitlab Release associated with a version tag.
+In order to publish a new version of the package, update the version in the `pyproject.toml` and create a new GitHub Release associated with a version tag.
 The release notes should contain all relevant changes, especially breaking changes, features & bug fixes.

 The CI/CD pipeline listens on created tags and builds an publishes a new package version to the registry.
 Additionally, for each commit in a Merge-Request or on the main and hotfix branches that is not a release, development versions are published.